SpaceEEC/crux_structs/README.md

 ## Installation

-The lbirary can be installed by adding `crux_structs` to your list of dependencies in `mix.exs`:
+The library can be installed by adding `crux_structs` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do